 As required by Title IX, the District does not discriminate on the basis of sex regarding admission to the District or in the educational programs or activities operated by the District.
 Inquiries regarding Title IX Sexual Harassment may be referred to the District Title IX Coordinator (TIXC), the Assistant Secretary for Civil Rights, or both.1

-No pupil shall be discriminated against because of age, color, disability2, race, national origin, religion, sex, or veteran status.
+No pupil shall be subject to unlawful discrimination because of age, color, disability2, race, national origin, religion, sex (including sexual orientation or gender identity), or veteran status.

 The District will not condone retaliation against anyone in response to any complaint of discrimination.